agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

 [Prometheus create a library](https://prometheus.io/docs/instrumenting/clientlibs/)  for clients to instrument, and its ready in many languages, including Python.
 In this article we will use `prometheus-client` for Python.
 In this post we will try to implement 3 instrumenting tools:

 - **Counter**:
-    - A counter is a cumulative metric that represents a single numerical value that **only ever goes up**.
+    - A counter is a cumulative metric that represents a single numerical value that **only counter up (increase)**.
 It can be reset to zero on restart.
     - Use a Counter to count requests, errors, or any other event that should only increase.

 - **Histogram**: